AmarOk1412/Eksplode.re/README.md

 **Eksplode.re** is a Bomberman game made with [Godot](https://godotengine.org) under BSD3.

-This is, for now, a personnal project.
+This is, for now, a personal project.
 I just want to have some fun.
 I think Bomberman can have a lot of new game modes.
 However, everybody who wants to improve the game is welcome!

 **DISCLAIMER** This is a project done in my spare time (and my first using Godot), mostly when drinking some maté.
 The code is really ugly for now, I just want to play.
 Also, I am not a designer nor a sound designer.
 However this is some ideas I want to implement: